inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 -> how this, but understandable.

+We use a simple network in which a client is connected to a server via a switch, using 100Mbps Ethernet links.
+The client generates traffic, and sends it to the server.
+The traffic undergoes filtering in the switch.
+We examine the traffic before and after filtering/how filtering changes the traffic.
+Here is the network:

 ..
 The :ned:`StatisticalRateLimiter` is a filter module.
 We can specify a maximum data rate with the :par:`maxDataRate` parameter.
 The module drops packets that would exceed this limit.